Scottish Reformation: Medieval popular religion

 Traditional Protestant historiography tended to stress the corruption and unpopularity of the late Medieval Scottish church.
-Since the late twentieth century, research has indicated the ways in which it met the spiritual needs of different social groups.
+Since the late 20th century, research has indicated the ways in which it met the spiritual needs of different social groups.
 Historians have discerned a decline of monastic life in this period, with many religious houses maintaining smaller numbers of monks.
 Those remaining often abandoned communal living for a more individual and secular lifestyle.
-The rate of new monastic endowments from the nobility also declined in the fifteenth century.
-In contrast, the burghs saw the flourishing of mendicant orders of friars in the later fifteenth century, who, unlike the older monastic orders, placed an emphasis on preaching and ministering to the population.
+The rate of new monastic endowments from the nobility also declined in the 15th century.
+In contrast, the burghs saw the flourishing of mendicant orders of friars in the later 15th century, who, unlike the older monastic orders, placed an emphasis on preaching and ministering to the population.
 The order of Observant Friars were organised as a Scottish province from 1467, and the older Franciscans and the Dominicans were recognised as separate provinces in the 1480s.

 In most Scottish burghs there was usually only one parish church, in contrast to English towns where churches and parishes tended to proliferate.
 As the doctrine of Purgatory gained importance in the late Middle Ages, the number of chapelries, priests, and masses for the dead prayed within them, designed to speed the passage of souls to Heaven, grew rapidly.
 The number of altars dedicated to saints, who could intercede in this process, also increased dramatically.
 St. Mary's in Dundee had perhaps 48 such altars and St Giles' in Edinburgh more than 50.
 The number of saints celebrated in Scotland also proliferated, with about 90 being added to the missal used in St Nicholas church in Aberdeen.
-New cults of devotion related to Jesus and the Virgin Mary began to reach Scotland in the fifteenth century, including the Five Wounds, the Holy Blood, and the Holy Name of Jesus.
+New cults of devotion related to Jesus and the Virgin Mary began to reach Scotland in the 15th century, including the Five Wounds, the Holy Blood, and the Holy Name of Jesus.
 New religious feasts arose, including celebrations of the Presentation, the Visitation, and Mary of the Snows.